tomasnapolitano/entrega-SF-Checkpoint2/README.md

 - git init
 - git clone https://github.com/Ferclemens/React-SkillFactory-ViteApp.git
-(This repo is forked from the one linked above)
+(The repo you are in is forked from the one linked here)

 Move to the project folder: